wp-plugins/catablog/readme.txt

 == Description ==

+ATTENTION: This version fixes a crucial memory leak, please make sure to upgrade to it immediately if you are using a version above 0.7.5, thanks.

 WARNING: If you are upgrading to this version from a version prior to 0.7.5 you will destroy all previously saved CataBlog data.
 Please back it up as necessary.

 CataBlog allows you to catalog pretty much anything you would want and share it through your blog.
 Upload an images and then give it a title, link, description.
 Use tags to organize your catalog items into multiple catalogs.
 Simple easy design makes it child's play  to keep track of all your different catalogs.